luis901101/tusc/README.md

   final file = XFile('/path/to/some/video.mp4');
   final uploadURL = 'https://master.tus.io/files';

-  /// Create a client
-  final tusClient = TusClient(
+  /// Initialize a TusClient instance from a XFile final tusClient = initTusClient(file, uploadURL);
+  handleClient(tusClient);

+  /// Initialize a TusStreamClient instance from a Stream generator function final tusStreamClient = await initTusStreamClient(file, uploadURL);
+  handleClient(tusStreamClient);
+}

+TusBaseClient initTusClient(XFile file, String uploadURL) => TusClient(
+  /// Required
   url: uploadURL,
   /// Required
   file: file,

-    /// Required
+  /// Optional, defaults to 256 KB
   chunkSize: 5.MB,

-    /// Optional, defaults to 256 KB
-    tusVersion: TusClient.defaultTusVersion,

   /// Optional, defaults to 1.0.0.
 Change this only if your tus server uses different version
+  tusVersion: Headers.defaultTusVersion,
+  /// Optional, defaults to null.
+See also [TusMemoryCache]
   cache: TusPersistentCache('/some/path'),
   /// Optional, defaults to null.
-See also [TusMemoryCache]
+Use it when you need to pass extra headers in request like for authentication
   headers: <String, dynamic>{
+    'Authorization':
+    'Bearer d843udhq3fkjasdnflkjasdf.hedomiqxh3rx3r23r.8f392zqh3irgqig',
+  },
   /// Optional, defaults to null.
-Use it when you need to pass extra headers in request like for authentication HttpHeaders.authorizationHeader:
+Use it when you need to pass extra data like file name or any other specific business data
-      'Bearer d843udhq3fkjasdnflkjasdf.hedomiqxh3rx3r23r.8f392zqh3irgqig'
+  metadata: <String, dynamic>{
+    'name': 'my-video',
   },
-    metadata: <String, dynamic>{
+  /// Optional, defaults to 30 seconds
+  timeout: Duration(seconds: 10),
+  /// Optional, defaults to http.Client(), use it when you need more control over http requests
+  httpClient: http.Client(),
+);

+Future<TusBaseClient> initTusStreamClient(XFile file, String uploadURL) async => TusStreamClient(
+  /// Required
+  url: uploadURL,
+  /// Required
+  fileStreamGenerator: () => file.openRead(),
+  /// Required
+  fileSize: await file.length(),
+  /// Required
+  fileName: file.name,
+  /// Optional, defaults to 256 KB
+  chunkSize: 5.MB,
+  /// Optional, defaults to 1.0.0.
+Change this only if your tus server uses different version
+  tusVersion: Headers.defaultTusVersion,
   /// Optional, defaults to null.
+See also [TusMemoryCache]
+  cache: TusPersistentCache('/some/path'),
+  /// Optional, defaults to null.
+Use it when you need to pass extra headers in request like for authentication
+  headers: <String, dynamic>{
+    'Authorization':
+    'Bearer d843udhq3fkjasdnflkjasdf.hedomiqxh3rx3r23r.8f392zqh3irgqig',
+  },
+  /// Optional, defaults to null.
 Use it when you need to pass extra data like file name or any other specific business data
+  metadata: <String, dynamic>{
-      'name': 'my-video'
+    'name': 'my-video',
   },
+  /// Optional, defaults to 30 seconds
   timeout: Duration(seconds: 10),

-    /// Optional, defaults to 30 seconds
+  /// Optional, defaults to http.Client(), use it when you need more control over http requests
   httpClient: http.Client(),

-    /// Optional, defaults to http.Client(), use it when you need more control over http requests );
+);

+void handleClient(TusBaseClient tusClient) {
   /// Starts the upload
   tusClient.startUpload(

     /// count: the amount of data already uploaded
     /// total: the amount of data to be uploaded
     /// response: the http response of the last chunkSize uploaded
     onProgress: (count, total, progress) {
       print('Progress: $count of $total | ${(count / total * 100).toInt()}%');
     },

     /// response: the http response of the last chunkSize uploaded
     onComplete: (response) {
       print('Upload Completed');
       print(tusClient.uploadUrl.toString());
+    },
-      }, onTimeout: () {
+    onTimeout: () {
       print('Upload timed out');
-  });
+    },
+    onError: (e) {
+      print('Error message: ${e.message}');
+      print('Response status code: ${e.response.statusCode}');
+      print('Response status reasonPhrase: ${e.response.reasonPhrase}');
+      print('Response body: ${e.response.body}');
+      print('Response headers: ${e.response.headers}');
+    },
+  );

-  await Future.delayed(const Duration(seconds: 6), () async {
+  Future.delayed(const Duration(seconds: 6), () async {
+    /// Pauses the upload progress
     await tusClient.pauseUpload();
     print(tusClient.state);
-    /// Pauses the upload progress
   });

-  await Future.delayed(const Duration(seconds: 6), () async {
+  Future.delayed(const Duration(seconds: 6), () async {
+    /// Cancels the upload progress
     await tusClient.cancelUpload();
     print(tusClient.state);
-    /// Cancels the upload progress
   });

-  await Future.delayed(const Duration(seconds: 8), () async {
+  Future.delayed(const Duration(seconds: 8), () async {
-    tusClient.resumeUpload();
+    /// Resumes the upload progress where it left of, and notify to the same callbacks used in the startUpload(...) tusClient.resumeUpload();
     print(tusClient.state);
-    /// Resumes the upload progress where it left of, and notify to the same callbacks used in the startUpload(...)
   });
 }
 ```